Description

 History

-The first reference to the presence of olive trees in the production area of Riviera Ligure PDO extra virgin olive oil can be found as far back as the III century B.C., although it wasn’t until the Middle Ages that there was a significant increase in numbers thanks to the Benedictine monks.
-Evidence of the flourishing trade of olive oil between the city of Oneglia (IM), home to the olive museum, and Milan, can be found in documents dating back to the XVII century.
+The first reference to the presence of olive trees in the production area of Riviera Ligure PDO extra virgin olive oil dates back to the 3rd century BC, although it wasn’t until the Middle Ages that there was a significant increase in numbers thanks to the Benedictine monks.
+Evidence of the flourishing trade of olive oil between the city of Oneglia (IM), today home to the olive museum, and Milan, can be found in documents dating back to the 17th century.
+At the beginning of the 19th century, botanist Giorgio Gallesio wrote about a local variety called Taggiasca, or other names depending on the place, which was diffused in the region.

 Gastronomy

-Extra virgin olive oil is a highly perishable food and must be stored correctly in order to maintain its organoleptic characteristics.
-It should therefore be kept in a cool, dark place at a temperature between 14 and 18°C, away from heat sources.
+Extra virgin olive oil is a highly perishable food and must be stored correctly in order to maintain its organoleptic properties.
+It should therefore be kept in a cool, dark place at a temperature between 14 and 18 °C, away from heat sources.
 It should be consumed within 4-6 months of pressing.
 Riviera Ligure PDO extra virgin olive oil has a light and delicate flavour, characterised by a typical sweet note, making it suitable for a wide range of culinary uses as it does not overwhelm the taste of other foods.
 It is ideal in typical Ligurian and Mediterranean vegetable and fish dishes.
-Its natural versatility also makes it an interesting ingredient to use in fusion cuisine, while the sweet note makes it perfect for making cakes and biscuits.
+Its natural versatility also makes it an interesting ingredient to use in fusion cuisine, while the sweet note makes it perfect for using in cakes and biscuits.

 Distinctive Features

-Riviera Ligure PDO extra virgin olive oil is characterised by a maximum acidity level that ranges between 0,5 g (Riviera dei Fiori and Riviera del Ponente Savonese) and 0,8 g (Riviera di Levante) per 100 g of oil.
+Riviera Ligure PDO extra virgin olive oil is characterised by a maximum acidity level of 0.5 g per 100 g of oil.